m4r35n357/VisualOptimizers/README.md

 ./spiral-ackley-std 3 0 3 64 100 1 -5 5
 ./spiral-ackley-gl 3 0 3 64 100 0 -5 5
 ```
-The OpenGL visualization shows the two alternative senses of rotation.
+The OpenGL visualization shows the two algorithm strategies.
+The "Periodic Descent Direction Setting" mode is represented by green particles, with the best in red.
+The "Convergence Setting" mode is represented by cyan particles, with the best in magenta while the spiral is shrinking.
+In this setting, the particle is marked in bright yellow on update, changing to dull yellow for six "pure rotations", before reverting to magenta.

 ##  Optimization by Cut